 As the average price of a home in Bozeman continues to rise, many homebuyers are finding that it is simply not an option for them to buy a home in Bozeman.
 So, what are the alternatives?
-Keep reading to learn more about the cost of a home in Belgrade, Livingston, Manhattan, Three Forks and other surrounding areas is significantly less expensive than Bozeman.
+Keep reading to learn more about the cost of a home in Belgrade, Livingston, Manhattan, Three Forks, and Bozeman's other surrounding areas.

 If you love Bozeman’s breweries, art galleries, restaurants and the outdoors, Livingston, Montana is a wonderful place to consider.
 Over the past few years, Livingston has started to transform from a dusty small town to a pretty happening place.
 Along with its growing cultural scene, Livingston has plenty to offer outdoor enthusiasts.
 Sitting on the banks of the Yellowstone River at the north end of Paradise Valley, you’ll find some of the best fishing, floating, hiking and camping within miles of town.
 Click here for the ten best things to do in Livingston Montana.

 Livingston is located 25 miles from Bozeman.
 Many people make the commute over the Bozeman pass daily, although the road can be difficult and sometimes closed in the winter.

 Belgrade is often the first place many people look to as an alternative to living Bozeman.
 Located just 11 miles apart, many people wonder what could possibly be so different about these sister towns.
 Homeowners in Belgrade enjoy significantly lower housing costs than Bozeman along with great schools, mountain views and abundant parks and recreational areas.
-The character of the two towns is very different, but Belgrade has a strong community and is set to make many improvements to its infrastructure in the next several years.
+The character of the two towns is very different, but Belgrade has a strong community with great neighborhoods and is set to make many improvements to its infrastructure in the next several years.
 Click here for the ten best things about Belgrade.

 With a population of approximately 8,300, Belgrade has 4 elementary schools, 1 middle school and 1 high school.
 The Yellowstone International Airport is located just outside of town and is expected to bring significant growth to the area.